donzgold/JustMC_compilator/documentation/en_US/actions/controller.md

 **Name:** Run On Separate Thread\
 **Type:** Action without value\
 **Description:** Runs the code inside the pistons on a separate thread, which can reduce load.
-Undo and redo events will not work after pistons.
+Undo and redo events will not work after pistons.\
+**Additional info:**\
+&nbsp;&nbsp;Some actions inside pistons may not work.

 **Usage example:**
 ```ts